$0 Wedding Vendor Toolkit — Interview Questions, Comparison Sheets & Contract Checklist

 Most couples walk into their first vendor meeting with a list of 10 questions they found on a blog.
 They sign the contract because the vendor seems nice and the venue is beautiful.
 Then the "surprises" arrive: a travel surcharge that wasn't mentioned.
 A service charge that doesn't go to the staff.
 A cancellation clause that lets the vendor keep your deposit for reasons you never anticipated.
 A meal requirement for the DJ that adds $200 to the final invoice.

-What's Inside the Complete Toolkit
+What's Inside the Vendor Vetting System

 100+ Interview Questions Across 9 Vendor Types